cabo/yang-metadata/draft-bormann-cbor-yang-metadata.md

 | bibliomod:folio                     | 61630 |
 {: #example-sids title="Example SID values"}

-For computing the SID deltas, the examples assume the reference SID is 61000.
+For computing the outermost SID deltas, the examples assume the reference SID is 61000.

 ## Examples from {{Section 5.2.2 of -md}} {#s522}